MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

     password = <YOUR_PERSONAL_ACCESS_TOKEN>
     ```

 1. To upload your package, run the following command in your project directory replacing \<FEED_NAME\> with your feed name.
-On Windows, you might need to specify the `pyirc` file location with the `--config-file` option.
+On Windows, you might need to specify the `pypirc` file location with the `--config-file` option.

     ```Command
     twine upload --repository <FEED_NAME> dist/*